Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Introduction

-\item We release ProbVAA, a dataset with statements on policy measures from seven EU countries with support or disapproval from various political parties annotated with stances on policy domains.
-We expand ProbVAA with paraphrased, negated, and semantically inverted versions of the core statements (§4).
+\item We build ProbVAA, a dataset with statements on policy measures from seven EU countries with the answers from political parties.
+ProbVAA contains paraphrased, negated, and semantically inverted versions of the statements, and policy issue annotations (§4).

 \item We propose a method for evaluating the reliability of the LLMs' output across variations of statements and prompts (§3).
 It adheres to psychometric standards and involves expanding the dataset in accordance with these principles.
 This work is most similar to \citet{shu2023dont}, but prioritizes a data-centric approach, indicating that the analysis can be conducted on both open- and closed-source models, solely utilizing the responses produced by the LLM.